knpuniversity/phpunit/knpu/test-assert-code.md

 ## Imagining Your Future Code

 But yea!
 That's what we're going to do.
-But, we need to use our imagination.
+We need to use our imagination.
 Let's imagine that in the `Entity` directory, we're going to need a `Dinosaur` class.
 And each `Dinosaur` will have a length property, along with `getLength()` and `setLength()` methods.
 So, in `DinosaurTest`, we might want to test that those methods work correctly.

-Actually, testing getters and setter methods is not something I *usually* do in my code... because they're *so* simple.
+Actually, testing getter and setter methods is not something I *usually* do in my code... because they're *so* simple.
 But, it's a *great* place to get started.

 ## Test Directory Structure